-10 essential tips on how to find your new life just north of San Francisco
+10 essential tips on how to find your new life in western Nevada County

 Thinking of a move?

-If you’re reading this it’s likely you’re pondering a move from ‘The City by the Bay’ to her northern semi-suburban cousin.
+If you’re reading this it’s likely you’re pondering a move from ‘The City by the Bay’ to somewhere else in Northern California.

-Read on if you are keen on getting an insider’s tips on how to make the transition from one of the most desirable and pricey metropolitan areas to one of the most desirable and pricey suburban areas within a reasonable commute.
-As a native Marinite, I can shed some light on how best to ‘make the leap’ from the Concrete Jungle across the Golden Gate, through the Rainbow Tunnel and into the veritable paradise of Marin County.
+if you are keen on getting an insider’s tips on how to make the transition from one of the most desirable and pricey metropolitan areas to one of the most desirable and affordable areas within a reasonable distance.
+As a Bay Area expat and current Nevada City resident, I can shed some light on how best to ‘make the leap’ from the Concrete Jungle into the veritable paradise of Nevada County.